lyonbros/composer.js/guide/first-interface.md

 ---
-title: Your first interface
+title: Your first interface | Composer Guide
 layout: guide
 ---

-# Your first interface
+# First interface

-Controllers are what define our interfaces and provide users of your app a way of viewing and interacting with the data driving your application.
-They tie the view and the data together, not only keeping them in sync, but allowing the modification of data from the interface.
+Controllers are what are responsible for loading our interaces and setting up data exchange between your models and your view (the browser DOM).
+For our simplest example, we don't have a data layer yet and we're just going to load a simple HTML template.

 ## A basic example